 Listening to your heartbeat

-Once you are happy with your circuit, place the loudspeaker over your chest cavity, choosing a convenient position that picks up your heartbeat.
+Once you are happy with your circuit, place the speaker over your chest cavity, choosing a convenient position that picks up your heartbeat.
 Alternatively, you can place the loudspeaker in the crook of your neck, near the carotid artery where a pulse is felt.
 You may have to experiment with several different positions to pick up a good acoustic signal, and you may have to remain quiet and still because the microphone will be very sensitive to movement.

 Observe your heartbeat with the oscilloscope.
 You will see lots of electrical noise from the amplifier output, but the heartbeat should be observable as a regular pulse superimposed on the noise.

-Collaborate with another group and play around with the amount of Op Amps and resistors used in order to get a large enough gain (amplification).
+Collaborate with another group, use multiple op-amps, and play around with the resistors used in order to get a large enough gain (amplification).

 NOTE: After a certain amount of amplification, the signal cuts off.
 This means that the oscilloscope cannot read the saturated signal above a certain voltage (~9V).